bayes343/tsmockit/src/README.md

 It's a best practice to use dependency injection over 'newing' up concretions inside a class instance.
 This allows true unit testing as well as widely opening the door to future extendability.

 ### Example
-Here's how you would use `tsmock` to mock the above dependencies and test the `Car` class.
+Here's how you would use `tsmockit` to mock the above dependencies and test the `Car` class.

 ```ts
 // Instantiate mocks